October (song): Live performances

 "October" made its live debut on 16 August 1981 and this performance featured extended, rambling lyrics from Bono that were never used again live.
 It was a set list staple for much of the October Tour and followed "I Fall Down", another song from the October album that the Edge played on piano.
 However, it was omitted from the set list at all 1982 dates where U2 supported the J. Geils Band.

 At the first show of the War Tour's "Pre-Tour", "October" preceded "New Year's Day", a pairing that would later become a famous segue at U2 concerts in the 1980s.
 The pairing was utilised for all "Pre-Tour" concerts with known set lists, but for the first proper leg and the first two weeks of the second leg, U2 reverted to a pairing initially tried at two October Tour dates, where "October" segued into "Tomorrow".

 In May 1983, "New Year's Day" returned to its position after "October" and the pairing was filmed for the Live at Red Rocks: Under a Blood Red Sky concert film.
 This pairing was played at almost every show on the Unforgettable Fire Tour and Joshua Tree Tour, typically as part of a greater combination that closed most main sets: "Bad", then "October", "New Year's Day", and finally "Pride (In the Name of Love)".
 At a few early Joshua Tree Tour shows, "With or Without You" was played between "October" and "New Year's Day".
 It is one of only three songs from October to be played live after the Unforgettable Fire Tour; the others are "Gloria" and "Scarlet".

 The demise of "October" as a live song came on the Lovetown Tour.
 It was played at most of the tour's early shows in the position it had held on the Unforgettable Fire and Joshua Tree Tours, but on 9 October 1989 in Melbourne, its replacement, "Van Diemen's Land", debuted.
 The 9 October show was the only one where both were played; subsequently, the band played one or the other, and they demonstrated a strong preference for "Van Diemen's Land", as it was from the band's most recent album, Rattle and Hum.
 "October" was played just three more times.
 On 18 July 2015, U2 played "October" at its first New York show on the Innocence + Experience Tour, having not played the song since 11 November 1989 in Auckland.
 After one other performance on the first leg, it then became a mainstay on the second leg in Europe, segueing directly into "Bullet the Blue Sky".

 Versions

 Two alternate versions of "October" were released on the 1982 soundtrack to They Call it an Accident.
-The first is a remix, clocking in at 2:31, which is quite similar to the album version, save for an instrumental outro tacked on at the end.
-The second mix is an instrumental one clocking in at 1:25.
+The first is a remix, with a duration of 2:31, which is quite similar to the album version, save for an instrumental outro tacked on at the end.
+The second mix is an instrumental one with a duration of 1:25.
 This is really just a shortened version of the album mix.